 Your life has been saved by another with no thought of reward.
 Your life now belongs to them.
 Align yourself with their purposes and morals.

 +Immunity to other life debts

 -Actions taken against the wishes of your debt holder can result in pain, injury, and death.

 Debt holder: Caden – Dungeon

 And there it was.
 The reason for his gain and debt.
 After seeing that notice he realized he could feel where this Caden was with his mind, but his destination was impossibly far to the west and north.
 It had to be across the ocean, and he had no idea how he would get there.
 So, Sevso made his way out of the cave with the coins in his pouch.
 The cold was biting, but a few steps away from the cave had been enough to orient himself relative to the valley and the city.
 He was not far from the south city gate.
 He made up a story to tell the guards about going to the dungeon and being injured there.
-When he reached them, the blood on his clothes and the dazed look in his eyes the guards must have been convincing, for they had asked no further questions.
+When he reached them, the blood on his clothes and the dazed look in his eyes must have been convincing, for they had asked no further questions.